albertoacerbi/website/content/publication/2019_EHS/index.md

 summary: ""

 tags:
-- cultural evolution
+# - digital media and cultural evolution
-- text mining
+- cultural attraction and cultural evolution
-- emotions
+- Quantitative analysis of large scale cultural data
-- transmission biases
+# - individual-based models of cultural evolution

 title: Cultural evolution of emotional expression in 50 years of song lyrics